Ernyoke/certified-aws-advanced-networking-specialty/08-hybrid-networking/dx.md

 - Control scope of how for to propagate our prefixes:
     - `7224:9100` - Local AWS Region
     - `7224:9200` - All AWS Regions for a continent
-        - North America–wide
+        - North America-wide
         - Asia Pacific
         - Europe, the Middle East, and Africa
     - `7224:9300` - Global (all public AWS Regions)
-- The communities `7224:1` – `7224:65535` are reserved by AWS Direct Connect.
+- The communities `7224:1` - `7224:65535` are reserved by AWS Direct Connect.
 AWS Direct Connect applies the following BGP communities to its advertised routes:
     - `7224:8100` - Routes that originate from the same AWS Region in which the AWS Direct Connect point of presence is associated
     - `7224:8200` - Routes that originate from the same continent with which the AWS Direct Connect point of presence is associated
     - No tag - Global (all public AWS Regions)